Top 5 Christmas Events in Greenville, SC

 Note: be aware this rink gets really busy (unfortunately way too many people and skating aids are allowed at the same time),and thus, is best visited during the week!

 Location/Pricing info: The rink is located at: 206 S. Main.
 Rink admission is fairy cheap at just 8 bucks per child and $10 per adult, plus a 50% discount if you bring your own skates.

 The Festival of Trees

 The Festival of Trees is an annual celebration featuring dozens of themed Christmas trees, which are displayed across 4 hotels in downtown Greenville.
 The Hyatt Regency hotel features the most elaborate display of the bunch with dozens of creatively designed trees lining the atrium of this beautiful property.
 This event runs the entire month of December, so be sure to check it out during your visit to Greenville.

-As an added bonus, the Hyatt is home to an excellent local restaurant called Roost which features a wonderful healthy salad & soup lunch buffet Monday-Friday, as well as a popular weekend all-you-can-eat brunch buffet.
+As an added bonus, the Hyatt is home to an excellent local restaurant called Roost which features a wonderful healthy salad & soup lunch buffet Monday-Friday, as well as a popular Sunday all-you-can-eat brunch buffet.
 There is also a Starbucks on-site – what better way to enjoy the lights of the season than with a tasty Peppermint Mocha in hand?

 Location/Pricing info: The Hyatt is located at: 220 N. Main.
 The event is free and free 2 HR parking is usually available along the side streets.

 The Poinsettia Parade, which has been going strong for over 75 years, officially marks the start of the holiday season in Greenville.
 This high energy parade, featuring festive floats and spirited music, draws thousands of locals and visitors each December.